epolisensky/VLITE/vdp/docs/source/stages.rst

    ``PEAK`` or ``DATAMAX``, ``CONFIG``, and ``DURATION``
 2. the integration time on source (``TAU_TIME``) must be greater than some minimum time (default is 60 s)
-3. the image noise must be greater than 0 and less than some maximum value (default is 1000 mJy/beam)
+3. the image noise must be >= 0 and <= some maximum value
+   (default is 500 mJy/beam)
 4. the ratio of the image's beam semi-major to semi-minor axis must be less than some maximum value (default is 4)
-5. the distance between the image pointing center and a known problem source or field must be more than some minimum angular separation (default is 20 degrees);
-   the following sources/fields are known to be imaged poorly by VLITE:
+5. the imaging target can't be a planet or the NCP
+6. a known problem source cannot be in the image's field-of-view:

-   - all planets plus the Sun and Pluto
+   - the Sun
    - Cassiopeia A
    - Cygnus A
    - Taurus A
    - Hercules A
    - M87 (Virgo A)
    - Galactic Center
-   - the North Celestial Pole (NCP)

 Each of the above requirements has a default value which is used unless otherwise specified through the corresponding option under